jliu88/analysis_console/README.md

 **col_list**: list of colors to separate the categories by.
 Assigned default colors if none is given

-**renamer**: dict of column titles to rename in order to remove spaces or find columsn to assign serial number and start date to. e.g.
+**renamer**: dict of column titles to rename in order to remove spaces or find columns to assign serial number and start date to. e.g.
 >{'Serial Number' : 'SerialNumber', 'Date': 'StartDate'}

 **xml_loc**: string location of xml file. xml structure must follow a specific template